Sovok

-Sovok (совок) is a pejorative term related to the Soviet Union: the state itself, the mindset and way of life of average Soviet people, and vestiges of the Soviet Union in the psychology of people in modern Russia.
+Sovok (совок) is a Russian-language slang and pejorative term used in Russia and Ukraine to describe the Soviet Union, the mindset and lifestyle of Soviet people, and the perceived remnants of Soviet culture and psychology in post-Soviet states.

+The term initially emerged within late-Soviet counterculture and diaspora circles.
+Although it first represented a critique of state-sponsored economic dysfunction, it later became a broader sociological or psychological diagnosis.
+It has come to denote an individual or mentality characterized by state dependency, social apathy, resistance to change, and compliance with authoritarian structures.
+It is related to the concept Homo Sovieticus, although sovok gained greater popularity within the Soviet population.

 Etymology

-Borenstein explains the catchiness of the term because it phonetically resembles the concept it is applied to.
-"Soviet", and it is a repurposed existing term "dustpan".
-Several people are commonly credited with the introduction of the term.
-Lyudmila Kasyanova writes that the direct lowly meaning of the term predefines the negative evaluation of the topic and enhances the pejorative perception of the subject it is referring to.
+Several people claim the authorship of the term, but it likely emerged across multiple subcultures before coming into mainstream use.

+"Sovok" is derived from the word "Soviet".
+A common meaning of the word "sovok" is 'dustpan' in Russian and Ukrainian.
+Linguist Lyudmila Kasyanova writes that the use of "sovok" as a pejorative term applies the negative associations with trash.
+Mikhail Epstein notes that the suffix "-ok" may convey a dismissive tone in Russian.

 There are a number of derived words: adjective: "sovkovy" (совковый), "pertaining to 'sovok'"; noun: совковость ('sovkovost', "sovokness") the totality of the traits of a sovok, and the adverb in совково.

+Meanings

 Soviet Union

 In its generic meaning the term implies something dysfunctional, commenting on why things are run poorly or why a person behaves badly.
 Borenstein writes: "When the Soviet Union is called 'sovok', everyone knows what this means: economic deprivation, administrative incompetence, defective consumer technology, an intrusive public culture, bombastic rhetoric that is easily ignored, and widespread hypocrisy."

 Soviet people

 Borenstein concisely defines a "sovok" person as "Soviet yokel" and the first two chapters of his book Soviet Self-Hatred are devoted to the analysis of this category of people.

-In the opinion of Alexander Genis, among the features of a sovok are "a violent thirst for equality, a deaf hatred for anyone else's success, and an indolence that blazes energy".
+Alexander Genis describes the sovok as characterized in post-Soviet journalism as possessing "a violent thirst for equality, a deaf hatred for anyone else's success, and an indolence that blazes energy".

 Modern Russia

 Many people think that in modern Russia, despite its transition away from Communism, the negative sovok traits are preserved.

+The Levada Center's polling notes that the term remains relevant in issues involving western-oriented reforms and conservative positions.